Starbucksstar/sqllineage/README.md

     <default>.map
 ```

-Use `sqllineage --dialects` to see all available dialects.
+Use `starlineage --dialects` to see all available dialects.

 ### Column-Level Lineage
 We also support column level lineage in command line interface, set level option to column, all column lineage path will